ZhuangLab/storm-analysis/docker/README.md

 source /venv/bin/activate
 ```

-This part mounts the current directory as the /data directory in the docker image.
+This part mounts the current directory as the /data directory in the docker image:

 ```sh
 -v $(pwd):/data
 ```

-This part sets user:group so that any files generated in the /data directory will be owned by the current user and not root:root.
+This part sets user:group so that any files generated in the /data directory will be owned by the current user and not by root:

 ```sh
 -u `id -u`:`id -g`